kurtkanaskie/product-recommendations-v1/README.md

 The Spanner Product Catalog only contains the items that where used in the BigQuery training step for a specific user.
 We'll set `productid` values that where associated to the usesrId values during the ML training step.

-Create environent variables for each product Id using the values from the output of the BigQuery query above (do not use these values directly).
+Create environent variables for each product Id using the values from the output of the BigQuery query above.

 NOTE: The order in which you create items in Spanner, is the order in which they are returned, but since Apigee is applying the BigQuery "prediction" ordering, the API response order will be different.
 Compare the response from the Spanner script to that from the API proxy.